by Debbie Brouillard

 "Nine years ago I would never have believed that my daughter would be as beautiful and as brilliant as she is."

 She since has been growing so much better than we ever expected.
-She has some restrictions with heat and is low on energy, at times, but otherwise at this point functions like any other nine year old.
+She has some restrictions with heat and is low on energy, at times, but otherwise at this point functions like any other 9-year-old.
 The next step we might have to face will be a pacemaker.